kdevnel/vibe-audit-workflow/SETUP.md

 1. Verify installation is complete
 2. Review the [README.md](../README.md) for framework overview
 3. Start your first audit with `@security-auditor`
-4. Review the phase prompts in `prompts/` directory
+4. Review the phase prompts in `.github/prompts/` directory
-5. Generate your first report with `@report-generator`
+5. Generate your first report with `Report-Generator`

 ## Support

 If you encounter issues:

 1. Check this SETUP guide
-2. Review agent files in `.github/copilot-agents/`
+2. Review agent files in `.github/agents/`
 3. Verify Copilot subscription is active
 4. Check VS Code output panel for errors